ClinkY99/CPT2024/README.md

 ## In Pursuit Of Ignorance

-Hello And thank you for looking at our small game demo "In Pursuit Of Ignorance", This was created for the purpose of learning among the 4 members of our project.
+Hello and thank you for looking at our small game demo "In Pursuit Of Ignorance", This was created for the purpose of learning among the 4 members of our project.
 This project was also submitted for the Basilian STEM Awards, and won first place in the contest.

 ### How To Play